joergjo/BookLibrary-NetCore/DOCKER-COMPOSE.md

 ### Windows 10
 <code>
 $ cd \path\to\BookLibrary-NetCore<br />

-$ docker-compose -f docker-compose.yml -f docker-compose.override.windows.yml up
+$ docker-compose -f docker-compose.yml -f docker-compose.override.windows.yml up<br />
 </code>

 On Windows, you will need to use your machine's IP address on the `DockerNAT` virtual Ethernet adapter instead of `localhost`.
 You can get this by running `ipconfig` (it's usually `10.0.75.1`).
 Then open `http://DockerNAT-IP:5000`.